-15 Oct Scholarships and Deferred Action for Childhood Arrival
+15 Oct Scholarships and Deferred Action for Childhood Arrivals

-The Boettcher Foundation marked a historic first this spring when we selected our first scholar who is not a United States Citizen or Permanent Resident.
-Veronica Fernandez-Diaz, a Deferred Action for Childhood Arrival (DACA) qualified student, is attending Colorado College, developing an individually structured major in the social sciences.
+The Boettcher Foundation marked a historic first this spring when we selected our first Scholar who is not a United States citizen or permanent resident.
+Veronica Fernandez-Diaz, a Deferred Action for Childhood Arrivals (DACA) qualified student, is attending Colorado College, developing an individually structured major in the social sciences.
 She will undoubtedly be making an impact on her campus and in the Colorado community in the coming years.
 That impact will now be multiplied through the opportunities afforded to her through the Boettcher Scholarship.

 In June of 2012, it was announced that individuals who came to the United States as children and meet several key guidelines may request consideration of deferred action (details on those requirements can be found here).
 This meant we had the opportunity to reexamine our previous eligibility requirements to now include these students who were no longer in the United States unlawfully.